-The Clone Wars animated series is one of the Star Wars franchises most popular properties, One that has gathered a giant fan base since it began with a feature film in 2008.
-Although it had a consistent stream of success, delivering some silly family-friendly fun in some episodes, but some deeper and more emotional arcs that massively expanded on Star Wars lore in others, the show was cancelled after six seasons when Disney bought Lucasfilm (during early production on its next season).
+The Clone Wars animated series is one of the Star Wars franchises most popular properties, One that has gathered a large fan base since it began with a feature film in 2008.
+Although it had a consistent stream of success, delivering some silly family-friendly fun in some episodes, but some more profound and more emotional arcs that massively expanded on Star Wars lore in others, the show was cancelled after six seasons when Disney bought Lucasfilm (during early production on its next season).
 Disney then launched their own animated Star Wars show with Star Wars Rebels.
 Nearly five years later, however, Disney announced a return to the unfinished series with a seventh and final season on the Disney + streaming service.
-In our Star Wars The Clone Wars Season Seven Trailer Breakdown we take a look at the biggest hints and easter eggs at what’s to come for the end of the Clone Wars.
+In our Star Wars The Clone Wars Season Seven Trailer Breakdown, we take a look at the most significant hints and easter eggs at what’s to come for the end of the Clone Wars.

 One of the biggest things from the trailer is the number of hints that at least part of the final season takes place during Episode III.
 The whole Clone Wars has so far been focussed around telling the story in-between Attack of the Clones and Revenge of the Sith, and so venturing into the events of Episode III may seem like an unexpected turn.
 But the move allows the series to showcase how characters like Ahsoka and Rex, both fan favourites who don’t appear into the movies, deal with the events of the Clones turning on the Jedi, and the birth of the Empire.